mojolists/mojolists.github.io/_posts/musicreviews/2020-03-16-voo-davis-vicious-things.markdown

 img: vicious.jpg # Add image post (optional)
 ---

+###Vicious Things* opens up with what I have begun to call the “Wall of Voo” sound

 I have been anxiously awaiting the arrival of the new Voo Davis album since I listened to his first one, A Place for Secrets.
 His initial offering showed a talent that was on the verge of full bloom.
 The recording was raw, the song writing strong but still somewhat unpolished.
 It was filled with promises.

 Since I first started following Voo he has been spending a lot of time on the road, he has been more focused on his music and as a proud new father, his family.
 He has managed to juggle his priorities and keep them in balance. *Vicious Things* is itself a wonder of balance and growth.
 Everything about *Vicious Things* showcases Voo mastering his craft, from the polished songwriting down to one of the best blues mixes I have heard.
 The guitar work is extraordinary, as is the rest of the band.
 In particular, I found Calvin Conway’s harp playing outstanding, as I would expect from my favorite blues harmonica player.